avgust-in/internship_devops/terraform/README.md

-App for create ec2 instance and deploy nginx
+App for create ec2 instance with ubuntu 20.04 and deploy nginx

 To start: